MathiasGruber/PConv-Keras/README.md

 # Partial Convolutions for Image Inpainting using Keras
 Keras implementation of "*Image Inpainting for Irregular Holes Using Partial Convolutions*", https://arxiv.org/abs/1804.07723.
-A huge shoutout the authors Guilin Liu, Fitsum A. Reda, Kevin J. Shih, Ting-Chun Wang, Andrew Tao and Bryan Catanzaro from NVIDIA corporation for releasing this awesome paper, it's been a great learning experience for me to implement the architecture.
+A huge shoutout the authors Guilin Liu, Fitsum A. Reda, Kevin J. Shih, Ting-Chun Wang, Andrew Tao and Bryan Catanzaro from NVIDIA corporation for releasing this awesome paper, it's been a great learning experience for me to implement the architecture, the partial convolutional layer, and the loss functions.

 <img src='./data/images/sample_results.png' />